kevinstewart1/group-policy/README.md

 <br/>
 Step 6:
 <br/>
-This will open a list of possible settings that I can configure, including the Desktop Wallpaper.
-To set the wallpaper, double-click on the Desktop Wallpaper entry.
 The window that opens allows you to set the value of the wallpaper.
 Click on the “Enabled” button and then enter the file path for the wallpaper.
  <br/>
 <img src="https://i.imgur.com/XgBinZL.jpg" height="50%" width="50%"
   <br/>